LGTD: Local-Global Trend Decomposition for Season-Length-Free Time Series Analysis

-Table~\ref{tb:SynVar} summarizes results for datasets with drifting or irregular season length.
-Here, the performance gap widens: methods that rely on fixed or estimated season length show significant degradation in seasonal and overall MAE.
-OnlineSTL remains relatively robust, but still exhibits higher trend and seasonal errors than \textsc{LGTD}. \textsc{LGTD} achieves the lowest overall MAE and the best seasonal accuracy, highlighting the robustness of its period-free formulation under nonstationary temporal patterns.
+\paragraph{Variable season-length datasets.} Table~\ref{tb:SynVar} summarizes results for datasets with drifting or irregular season length.
+Here, the performance gap widens: methods relying on fixed or estimated season length show marked degradation in seasonal and overall MAE.
+OnlineSTL remains relatively robust, but still exhibits higher trend and seasonal errors than \textsc{LGTD}. \textsc{LGTD} achieves the lowest overall MAE and best seasonal accuracy, highlighting the robustness of its period-free formulation under nonstationary temporal patterns.